 - Paragraph: these fields are designed to be answered in the form of a sentence or paragraph.
 Common uses include: assessment questions or open-ended essay-style questions, requesting links to work samples

-- Yes/No: ask candidates to provide a yes or no response.
+- Boolean (Yes/No): ask candidates/users to provide a yes or no response.

-- Date: ask the applicant to select a date from a calendar menu.
+- Date: ask applicants/users to select a date from a calendar menu.
 Common uses include: requesting a potential start date, determining a date when licensing/certification was received.

-- Multiple Choice: this field type will allow you to add multiple answer options.
-Choose whether only one answer can be selected or multiple answers.
+- Multiple Choice: this field type will allow you to add multiple answer options and the applicant/user can select multiple answers

 Candidate-provided fields will appear when you create the application form for a job.
 Set them to mandatory, optional or off per job as required.